Emirates Islamic CashBack Plus Credit Card Sharia-compliant

 Strengths

-10% cashback on groceries, dining, education, and utilities with clear caps.
+10% cashback on groceries, dining, education, and utilities.

-Up to AED 800 total monthly cashback across all four categories.
+Up to AED 800 monthly cashback if all four category caps are maxed.

-Includes lounge access, golf, cinema buy-one-get-one, and valet parking perks.
+Includes lounge access, golf, cinema BOGO, and valet parking perks.

 Watch out for

-Each category caps at AED 200 cashback per month, limiting returns.
+Each category capped at AED 200 monthly, limiting high spenders.

 Fees & Conditions